rossm933/SimplyBooksAPI/README.md

 <h2 id="started">🚀 Getting started</h2>

-When in Visual Studio, press the play button in the tool bar at the top.
-Make sure it says https not http.
+1.)
+Clone a repository option in Visual Studio 2.)
+Enter or type the repository location, and then select the Clone button 3.)
+To start building the program, press the green Start button on the Visual Studio toolbar, or press F5 or Ctrl+F5.
+Using the Start button or F5 runs the program under the debugger.

 <h3>Prerequisites</h3>